TritonDataCenter/rfd/rfd/0113/README.md

 To guard against this, the receiving account needs to one or more of:

-- Explicitly trust the sending account to do this (i.e. grant permission to specific accounts to transfer images to me)
+- Explicitly trust the sending account to do this: i.e. grant permission to specific accounts to transfer images to me.

 - Explicitly trust every transferred image: every transferred image goes into a "not yet available for provisioning" bucket until some explicit action by the receiver.

-  This is akin to the "transfer" process being a "publish" by the sender and a "pull" by the receiver, except that the Triton imaging system doesn't have a concept of an repository with access control to which customers can publish images.
+  This is akin to the x-account clone process being a "publish" by the sender and a "pull" by the receiver, except that the Triton imaging system doesn't have a concept of an repository with access control to which customers can publish images.

 I got the impression from our last customer workshop that the latter (having to explicitly accept every new image transferred before using for provisioning)